Sarin-Bhattarai/Sarin-Bhattarai/README.md

 - 👋 Hi, I’m @Sarin-Bhattarai
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development and data science
-- 🌱 I’m currently learning Express
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on free lancing
 - 📫 How to reach me sarin.punk@gmail.com

 <!---